In this post I’ll show you how to fix your 404 error pages in WordPress easily, using the tools that are available to you.

 They see a page with the message: 404 Error Page Not Found.

-Because you removed/deleted that destination URL, it no longer exists, so instead your visitors will see a generated 404 error page.
+Because you removed/deleted that destination URL, therefore the page they’re looking for no longer exists, so instead your visitors will see a generated 404 error page.
 Like this one…

-That being said, you have to remember that just because you deleted the URL from your WordPress website, it doesn’t mean that no one will ever find it again.
+That being said, you have to remember that just because you deleted the URL from your WordPress website, it doesn’t mean that no one will ever try to access it again.

 You may have both internal and external links pointing to the URL you deleted.